 4. Recognize and reward – outside financial remuneration

-Employees need to know that their work and performance is both recognized and valued.
-Deploy recognition processes, whether that be a company-wide intranet announcement, internal newsletter or through a staff meeting, to ensure hard work is celebrated.
-Consider the ‘smaller’ yet equally significant perks your staff may appreciate: whether that be vouchers, a day’s additional holiday, a lie-in, ad-hoc gifts or simply use of the best parking slot for the month.
+Employees need to know that their work and performance are both recognized and valued.
+Deploy recognition processes, whether that be a company-wide intranet announcement, internal newsletter, or a staff meeting, to ensure hard work is celebrated.
+Consider the ‘smaller’ yet equally significant perks your staff may appreciate: whether that be vouchers, a day’s additional holiday, a lie-in, ad-hoc gifts, or simply use of the best parking slot for the month.
 Set stretching yet achievable targets employees can aim towards and strive for.

 5. Drive communication and transparency